+Water is indispensable for eco-hydrological system (Milly et al. 2005; Ouyang et al. 2003; Shen and Chen 2010; Zhao and Cheng 2002).
+Among variety kinds of water resources, aquifer water and stream water, which constitute more than 30% of the freshwater storage, are key factors in hydrological cycle (Chen and Xie 2010; Schär et al. 1999; Xie et al. 2014; Yu et al. 2014).
+The aquifer water usually acts as a water buffer reservoir to the ecological and hydrological system (Fan 2015; Tsur and Graham-Tomasi 1991).
+In humid season, aquifer water can store the excess rainfall, and in arid season, it reversely recharges the wet root-zone soil and sustains the ecosystem above by upwards capillary flux (Nepstad et al. 1994).
+The stream is also very important in the eco-hydrological system.
+It continuously transports water from humid region to arid region and supports the ecosystem in the lower-reach area (Contreras et al. 2011; Jobbagy et al. 2011).

-Water in streams and aquifers are closely related and both resources have important roles in the carbon-water cycle and in supplying human needs (Chen and Xie, 2010, 2012; Yu et al., 2014; Zou et al., 2014, 2015; Xie et al., 2014).
-In a wet region, rainfall or melting snow can raise the groundwater table to an elevation higher than that of the vicinal stream level; groundwater also sustains base flow in streams and rivers (Arnold et al., 2000).
+The relationship between water in streams and aquifers are close and both resources have important roles in the carbon-water cycle and in supplying human needs (Chen and Xie, 2010, 2012; Yu et al., 2014; Zou et al., 2014, 2015; Xie et al., 2014).
+In a wet region, rainfall or melting snow can raise the groundwater table to an elevation higher than that of the vicinal stream level, and groundwater can sustain base flow in streams and rivers (Arnold et al., 2000).
 In an arid region, groundwater is recharged laterally from rivers to unconfined aquifers by the stream water conveyance, which sustains the terrestrial ecosystem along the natural channel (Scanlon et al., 2002; Chen et al., 2004, 2010) and induces an increase of riparian soil moisture, soil evaporation, and vegetation transpiration.
 The growth of riparian vegetation and subsequently changes in carbon cycle processes respond to the water supplement of streams.
 Understanding and quantifying the effects of stream water conveyance over riparian banks on ecological-hydrological processes is of significance for water resources management (Baskaran et al., 2009).